 - TIBTable

 - TIBQuery

 - TIBStoredProc

 - TIBDatabase

 - TIBTransaction

 - TIBUpdateSQL

 - TIBDataSet

 - TIBSQL

 - TIBDatabaseInfo

 - TIBSQLMonitor

 - TIBEvents

 - TIBExtract

 - TIBClientDataSet

 These components are discussed in the following sections.

 TIBTable

-Use a TIBTable component to set up a live dataset on a table or a view without having to enter any SQL statements.
+TIBTable Compon ent Use a TIBTable component to set up a live dataset on a table or a view without having to enter any SQL statements.